Manage AI Visibility Tracking

 Set Up Your SERP360 Brand Monitoring Across AI Platforms

-AI Visibility Tracking automatically monitors how your brand appears in AI-powered search responses.
-This guide walks you through creating your first configuration to start tracking brand mentions, competitive positioning, and sentiment across AI platforms and large language models (LLMs) like ChatGPT, Claude, and Gemini.
+AI Visibility Tracking monitors how your brand appears in AI-powered search responses.
+This guide shows you how to create your first configuration to track brand mentions, competitive positioning, and sentiment across ChatGPT, Claude, and Gemini.

-When someone asks "What's the best CRM for healthcare?" they expect personalised, conversational answers.
-If your brand isn't mentioned in these responses, you're invisible to potential customers using AI for research.
+When someone asks "What's the best CRM for healthcare?" they expect personalised answers.
+If your brand isn't mentioned, you're invisible to potential customers using AI for research.

 The shift is happening fast: